About Us

 Laura Noce – Vice President, Human Resources

-As Jefferson’s Vice President of Human Resources, Laura is responsible for all aspects of our human capital programs and strategy.
-With more than 25 years of experience in human resources and leadership, Laura works to create an employee-oriented, high-performance culture that emphasizes empowerment, quality, productivity and ongoing development of a superior workforce here at Jefferson.
+As Jefferson’s Vice President of Human Resources, Laura is responsible for all aspects of our human capital strategy and programs.
+With more than 25 years of experience in human resources and leadership, Laura works to create an employee-oriented, high-performance culture that emphasizes empowerment, quality, productivity, and ongoing development of a superior workforce at Jefferson.
 Her expertise and tactics align Jefferson’s human resources strategy with the organization’s mission and business objectives.

 Before her current role, Laura served as the Human Resources Director & Facility Security Officer of a woman-owned consulting firm that provided services to the federal government.
 Within that group, Laura led the human resources & security functions and implemented new best practices across the organization.